d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 Thus, rather than training *end-to-end* (pixel to classification) systems, classical pipelines looked more like this:

 1. Obtain an interesting dataset.
-In early days, these datasets required expensive sensors (at the time, 1 megapixel images were state of the art).
+In early days, these datasets required expensive sensors (at the time, 1 megapixel images were state-of-the-art).
 2. Preprocess the dataset with hand-crafted features based on some knowledge of optics, geometry, other analytic tools, and occasionally on the serendipitous discoveries of lucky graduate students.
-3. Feed the data through a standard set of feature extractors such as [SIFT](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform), the Scale-Invariant Feature Transform, or [SURF](https://en.wikipedia.org/wiki/Speeded_up_robust_features), the Speeded-Up Robust Features, or any number of other hand-tuned pipelines.
+3. Feed the data through a standard set of feature extractors such as the SIFT (scale-invariant feature transform) :cite:`Lowe.2004`, the SURF (speeded up robust features) :cite:`Bay.Tuytelaars.Van-Gool.2006`, or any number of other hand-tuned pipelines.
 4. Dump the resulting representations into your favorite classifier, likely a linear model or kernel method, to train a classifier.

 If you spoke to machine learning researchers, they believed that machine learning was both important and beautiful.
 Elegant theories proved the properties of various classifiers.
-The field of machine learning was thriving, rigorous and eminently useful.
+The field of machine learning was thriving, rigorous, and eminently useful.
 However, if you spoke to a computer vision researcher, you would hear a very different story.
-The dirty truth of image recognition, they'd tell you, is that features, not learning algorithms, drove progress.
+The dirty truth of image recognition, they would tell you, is that features, not learning algorithms, drove progress.
 Computer vision researchers justifiably believed that a slightly bigger or cleaner dataset